AdobeDocs/experience-platform.en/help/edge/identity/id-sharing.md

 The query string parameter includes:

 * The Experience Cloud `orgID` that must match the `orgID` configured in the [!DNL Web SDK].
-* A timestamp parameter that cannot be older than 5 minutes.
+* A timestamp parameter that cannot be older than five minutes.
 * The `ECID`.

 Mobile-to-web ID sharing uses the `adobe_mc` parameter.
 When the `adobe_mc` parameter is present and valid, the `ECID` from the query string is automatically added to the identity map in the first request made to the Edge Network.
 All subsequent Edge Network interactions will use that `ECID`.